commaai/laika/README.md

 ## Design principles of laika
 - Should work without configuration or setup
-- Nothing is worth compromising accuracy for
+- Default configuration should not compromise accuracy for anything
-- It is preferable to return no solution than a degraded solution

 ## Laika's accuracy